userdashboard/stripe-subscriptions/readme.md

 # Module contents

 Dashboard modules can add pages and API routes.
-For more details check the `sitemap.txt` and `api.txt` or the online documentation.
+For more details check the `sitemap.txt` and `api.txt` or `env.txt` also contained in the online documentation.

 | Content type             |     |
 |--------------------------|-----|